Anti-miRNA oligonucleotides: HCV

-The primary method for using microRNA technology to target the Hepatitis C Virus (HCV) is by knocking-out the liver-specific microRNA. miRNA-122 binds to the 5' untranslated region of HCV's mRNA strand and, contrary to miRNA's normal function of repressing mRNA, actually upregulates the expression of the Hepatitis C Virus.
+The primary method for using microRNA technology to target the Hepatitis C Virus (HCV) is by knocking-out the liver-specific microRNA. miRNA-122 binds to the 5' untranslatedregion of HCV's mRNA strand and, contrary to miRNA's normal function of repressing mRNA, actually upregulates the expression of the Hepatitis C Virus.
 Thus, the therapeutic goal in such a case would be to keep miRNA-122 from binding to HCV mRNA in order to prevent this mRNA from being expressed.
 However, miRNA-122 also regulates cholesterol (HDL) and the activity of tumor-suppressor genes (oncogenes).This means that not only will knocking out the microRNA-122 reduce the HCV infection, but it will also reduce the activity of tumor suppressor genes, potentially leading to liver cancer.
 In order to target HCV mRNA specifically (instead of miRNA-122 as a whole), Blockmir technology has been developed to solely target HCV mRNA, thus avoiding any sort of tampering with oncogene expression.
 This may be achieved by designing a Blockmir that matches seed 1.